abrasive/shairport/README.md

 * 0.02  April 11, 2011
     * bugfix: libao compatibility
 * 0.03  April 11, 2011
-    * bugfix: ipv6 didn't work -
-	* IO::Socket::INET6 is required too
+    * bugfix: ipv6 didn't work - IO::Socket::INET6 is required too
+* 0.04  April 12, 2011
+    * cross-platform count_leading_zeros under GCC - will now compile cleanly on ARM and other platforms

 How to compile and install on Mac OSX 10.6